Rates, discounts and monetary transactions

 3. Questionnaire phase

-After you've reviewed the draft documentation we've prepared, please let us know if you agree or if you require any adjustments.
+After you have reviewed the draft documentation we have prepared, please let us know if you agree or if you require any adjustments.
 Always include the file number in all correspondence.
 If anything is unclear or you require further consultation, please feel free to contact us by phone.
-We're happy to help.
+We are happy to help.

 The deeds are executed on the agreed date at our office—or, by arrangement, outside the office at one of our other locations in Amsterdam, Rotterdam, or The Hague, or at your home, hospital, nursing home, hospice, etc. The parties are physically present or represented by a proxy, often an employee of our office.